 Information About Delivery

 You will need to provide us with estimates about how many courses you intend to deliver each year and to how many learners.
-This will help us plan when is the best time to our audits, and how many of them to do.
+This will help us plan our audits, and how many of them to do.
 Remember, our audits are to help ensure you're getting the most out of your accreditation, and to protect trust in the Advantage quality mark, not to catch you out.